 (#16348)a non-AP EHT STA affiliated with a non-AP MLD that is associated with the AP MLD shall not use the link to transmit individually addressed frames to the AP affiliated with the AP MLD that is operating on a link that is disabled.

-(#16348)a non-AP EHT STA affiliated with a non-AP MLD that is not associated with the AP MLD shall not transmit ML Probe Request, Authentication, and (Re)association Request frames to the AP affiliated with the AP MLD while the link is disabled (as indicated in the Expected Duration field in the advertised TID-To-Link Mapping element that does not include Mapping Switch time field, or as indicated in the Disabled Link Indication subfield in the Reduced Neighbor Report element).
+(#16348)a non-AP EHT STA affiliated with a non-AP MLD that is not associated with the AP MLD shall not transmit (#16113) Probe Request, Authentication, (Re)association Request frames and multi-link probe request to the AP affiliated with the AP MLD while the link is disabled (as indicated in the Expected Duration field in the advertised TID-To-Link Mapping element that does not include Mapping Switch time field, or as indicated in the Disabled Link Indication subfield in the Reduced Neighbor Report element).

 (#16348)a non-AP EHT STA affiliated with a non-AP MLD that is not associated with the AP MLD should not use the link to transmit other individually addressed management frames to the AP affiliated with the AP MLD that is operating on a link that is disabled.

-a non-AP STA affiliated with the non-AP MLD shall not delete the GTK/IGTK/BIGTK values for the disabled link.
+a non-AP STA affiliated with the non-AP MLD shall not delete the GTK/IGTK/BIGTK values (#16512) corresponding to the affiliated AP operating on the link to become disabled.

+(#16513) An AP affiliated with an AP MLD that is operating on a link to become disabled for all associated non-AP MLDs shall not transmit any frame to any of the non-AP STAs affiliated with its associated non-AP MLD that are operating on that link while the link is disabled (as indicated in the Expected Duration field contained in the advertised TID-To-Link Mapping element that does not include Mapping Switch time field)

 NOTE 1—When an AP MLD advertises that a link is disabled for all associated non-AP MLDs, a non-AP MLD remains associated with the AP MLD.

-NOTE 2—The AP affiliated with an AP MLD that is operating on the link to become disabled may disassociate or use BTM in advance for non-AP STAs not (#15120)affiliated with an MLD.
+NOTE 2—The AP affiliated with an AP MLD that is operating on the link to become disabled may disassociate or use BTM Request frame in advance for non-AP STAs not (#15120)affiliated with an MLD.

-NOTE 3—The non-AP MLD uses the GTK/IGTK/BIGTK for the reception of protected broadcast/groupcast management frames when the link becomes enabled again.
+NOTE 3—The non-AP MLD uses the GTK/IGTK/BIGTK for the reception of protected (#16191) groupcast management frames when the link becomes enabled again.

 An AP affiliated with an AP MLD that intends to turn its operating link into a disabled link should verify that it is not associated with any non-MLD non-AP STA on the link to become disabled.